-Growth stocks can come out of any industry, but lately high tech companies in Silicon Valley and other have great growth prospects.
+Growth stocks can come out of any industry, but lately, high tech companies in Silicon Valley and others have great growth prospects.
 These stocks can be companies of any size.
-Larger growth stocks are typically more stable and less risky, but provide lower returns than the smaller, newer businesses on the market.
+Larger growth stocks are typically more stable and less risky but provide lower returns than the smaller, newer businesses on the market.

 Examples of Growth Stocks: Netflix (NFLX), Amazon (AMZN), Facebook (FB), Priceline (PCLN), Skyworks Solutions (SWKS), Micron Technologies (MU), and Alaska Air Group (ALK)

 While some of the companies listed above will perform well and offer big market returns over the coming months and years, odds are some stocks from this list will go down.
 One might find itself in a major scandal, accounting problem, or news story that sends the stock into a nosedive.
 To avoid major losses, make sure to invest in a diverse portfolio of stocks across multiple industries and locations.